-At the Reykjavík Ministerial Meeting of the Arctic Council, an intergovernmental organization embracing the countries in the North, including Iceland, the United States and Russia, in November 2004, the eight member states received the main findings of the Arctic Climate Impact Assessment (ACIA).
-This report, completed during Iceland's Chairmanship of the Arctic Council, is the world's most comprehensive and detailed regional climatic and ultraviolet radiation assessment to date and documents impacts that are already being felt throughout the Arctic region.
-It clearly demonstrates that the Arctic climate is now warming rapidly, presenting a range of challenges for human health, culture and well-being among the people of the region.
+At the Reykjavík Ministerial Meeting of the Arctic Council, an intergovernmental organization composing of the countries in the North, among them Iceland, the United States and Russia, in November 2004, the eight member states received the main findings of the Arctic Climate Impact Assessment (ACIA).
+This report, completed during Iceland's Chairmanship of the Arctic Council, is the world's most comprehensive and detailed regional climatic and ultraviolet radiation assessment to date and documents impacts that are already felt throughout the Arctic region.
+It clearly demonstrates that the Arctic climate is now warming rapidly, presenting a range of challenges for human health, culture and well-being of Arctic residents.

-The importance of the ACIA, which drew on the work of more than 300 leading researchers, indigenous representatives and other experts from fifteen nations, goes well beyond its regional relevance.
-According to the authors, Arctic warming and its consequences will have worldwide implications, affecting in a profound manner vegetation patterns, biological diversity, marine transportation, access to resources and the survival of coastal communities, to name only a few examples.
+The importance of the ACIA, worked on by more than 300 leading researchers, indigenous representatives and other experts from fifteen nations, goes well beyond its regional relevance.
+According to the authors, Arctic warming and its consequences will have worldwide implications, affecting in a profound manner vegetation patterns, biological diversity, marine transportation, access to resources, as well as the survival of coastal communities, to name only a few examples.

 Barely three years after the ACIA was presented, it would seem that future projections, based on its findings, may have been somewhat conservative.
-In our own Icelandic neighbourhood, the Greenland ice cap is melting at an accelerating rate, with potentially catastophic consequences in terms of global sea-level rise.
-As the leading ACIA scientist, Robert Corell, recently observed, one Greenland glacier alone, at Ilulissat, is now putting enough fresh water into the sea to provide drinking water for a city the size of London.
+In our own

+Icelandic neighbourhood, the Greenland ice cap is melting at an accelerating speed, with potentially catastophic consequences in terms of global sea-level rise.
+As the leading ACIA scientist, Robert Corell, recently observed, only one Greenland glacier at Ilulissat is now putting enough fresh water into the sea to provide drinking water for a city the size of London.

-Therefore, the message from the North is clear; all countries need to start taking the issue of global climate change seriously and work together in a deliberate way towards the adaptation to, and the mitigation of, its accelerating impacts.
+Therefore, the message from the North is clear; all countries need to start taking the issue of global climate change seriously and work together in a deliberate way towards the adaptation to and the mitigation of its accelerating impacts.

-This explains the vital interest that Iceland has in working with other nations to campaign hard against climate change and play a role in persuading others, policy-makers, scientists, experts, corporate leaders and other individuals to take action.
+This explains the vital interest for Iceland to work with other nations to campaign hard against climate change and to play a role in persuading others, policy makers, scientists, experts, corporate leaders and other individuals to take action.

-There are many steps that need to be taken.
-In this hearing, the focus will be on the aspect where I believe my country can make a significant input.
+There are many steps that need to be taken and in this hearing the focus will be on the aspect where I believe my country can have a significant input.
 I see the increased utilization of clean energy resources as one of the most vital parts in the fight against climate change.

-The International Energy Agency (IEA) forecasts that US\$ 20 trillion in new investment will be required to meet world energy needs by 2030.
-Much of this investment will be needed in the world's fastest-growing economies and expectations for China alone amount to 18% of the total.
-Innovative policies and technologies present significant opportunities to ensure economic growth and social development while minimizing the unwanted consequences of investments, such as urban air pollution, resource depletion, health damage, water stress and climate change.
+The International Energy Agency (IEA) forecasts that US\$ 20 trillion in new investment is required to meet world energy needs by 2030.
+Much of this investment is required in the world's fastest-growing economies and expectations for China alone amount to 18% of the total.
+Innovative policies and technologies present significant opportunities to ensure economic growth and social development while minimizing the unintended costs of investments such as urban air pollution, resource depletion, health damage, water stress and climate change.
 Geothermal energy can play an important role in this aspect in many parts of the world.

-We have approached the issue of energy in Iceland from the point of view of the importance of achieving energy security.
-As geothermal energy and hydroelectric power have been developed within Iceland's borders, this means that we have become independent of fuel imports for electricity production.
-Thus we have less reason than many other nations to worry about fluctuating prices of oil except as they affect the transport sector and the fisheries fleet, and in these areas too, we are working on decreasing our dependence on oil.
+We have approached the issue of energy in Iceland as the importance of achieving energy security.
+While geothermal energy and hydroelectric power are developed within Iceland's borders, this means that we are independent from importing fuel for electricity production.
+Thus we have less than many others to worry about fluctuating prices of oil exept for the transport sector and the fisheries fleet that we are also workin on decreasing their dependence on oil.